 This is due to its ability to eliminate oxidative stress and free radicals, which are “the number one skin-aging culprits.”

-Another doctor of dermatology, Dr. Mack, writes that “antioxidants protect your skin from this (oxidative stress) and help reduce pigmentation and fine lines and wrinkles.”
+Another dermatologist, Dr. Mack, writes that “antioxidants protect your skin from this (oxidative stress) and help reduce pigmentation and fine lines and wrinkles.”
 He goes on to mention that in his opinion, “an antioxidant serum is a must for your skin-care routine.”

 For this reason, many pharmaceutical and cosmetic companies supplement their skin care products with tea extracts!

-Therefore, diets rich in antioxidants decrease the cancer-promoting action of free radicals and oxidative stress.
-One of the studies we reviewed found that fruits and vegetables that have flavonoids have been reported as cancer chemopreventive agents and are inversely associated with cancer incidence.
+These reviews also mention that fruits and vegetables that have flavonoids have been reported as "cancer chemopreventive agents and are inversely associated with cancer incidence."

 *Here’s a very interesting fact for wine drinkers: “Moderate wine drinkers also seem to have a lower risk to develop cancer of the lung, endometrium, esophagus, stomach, and colon.”

 Moreover, a 2019 study recruited 1522 breast cancer cases and 1547 frequency control subjects and the results indicated that consumption of “flavonoids and most flavonoid subclasses intakes were inversely associated with breast cancer risk.”

 Finally the authors of one the medical reviews said that “the critical relationship of fruit and vegetable intake and cancer prevention has been thoroughly documented.
 It has been suggested that major public health benefits could be achieved by substantially increasing consumption of these foods.”